ttebify/anonymous-comrades/README.md

 8. Open your web browser and visit `http://localhost:8000` to access the Anonymous Comrades application.

+## How to Run the Project with SSL Enabled

+To run the project on your local development server with SSL enabled, you can utilize ngrok as a proxy server.
+Ngrok masks the localhost URL and provides a usable URL for your application.

+Follow this steps:

+1. Install ngrok:
+   Go to https://ngrok.com/download and download the ngrok executable suitable for your operating system.
+Extract the ngrok executable to a folder on your computer.
+2. Start your local development server:
+   Open a terminal window and navigate to the root directory of your Laravel project.
+Initiate your local development server by running `php artisan serve` to start the server.
+3. Start ngrok:
+   Open another terminal window and navigate to the folder where you extracted the ngrok executable.
+Start ngrok by running the following command: `./ngrok http <port>`, where `<port>` is the port number your local development server is running on.
+For example, if you ran `php artisan serve`, the default port is 8000, so the command would be `./ngrok http 8000`.
+Ngrok will generate a unique URL for your local development server, which you can access from anywhere.
+4. Use the ngrok URL to access your project:
+   Once ngrok is running, you'll see a screen showing the ngrok URL and some information about the HTTP and HTTPS tunnels.
+   Copy the HTTPS ngrok URL (or the HTTP URL if you don't need HTTPS) and paste it into your own Postman environment variable.

+Ensure that you adjust the instructions according to your specific setup and requirements.

 ## Meet the Team

 <a href="https://github.com/ttebify/anonymous-comrades/graphs/contributors">